In Scotland, the Lowlands and the Highlands are more than just geographical divides. They speak of a history of clashes, traditions, and mystery.

 In stark contrast, the Highlands, (a’ Ghàidhealtachd in Scottish Gaelic) refer to “the place of the Gaels”.
 This is known for glacial rock formations along side lush green valleys, and lochs that I suspect they could turn even the most cold-hearted person into a sentimental fool.
 To me though, what distinguishes the Highlands from the rest are the dramatic climate, the leery yet exciting sightings of mythical creatures, the stirring stories of warring clans, and its intriguing history of resistance.

 Being a tourist, I did not want to play my part all too well by just staying in Glasgow and Edinburgh like most people on european city breaks are.
 After downing several Scotch ales at a cliché corner pub in Edinburgh, I found myself emboldened with Scottish bravado.
-I resolved to get myself to the Highlands and up to the Isle of Skye.
+I resolved to get myself to the Highlands on one of those Isle of Skye tours.
 All I needed now was the determination to get myself off the bed in time for the early morning bus.
 I wanted to down my pint and head home but then I figured, it would have been an insult to my £5 Scotch ale.
 I sipped the last of my liquid courage slowly, eagerly plotting my Scottish adventure.

 I managed to wake up early, sans hangover.
 The day was seemingly calm for July weather.
 It was as if the sky was a blue canvass and the white brushstrokes of clouds were the only colors in the world.
 Armed with stories from other travelers and what little Internet research I was able to make, I boarded the bus and found a seat next to a window, eager for the three-day journey up the Highlands.
 The bus ride in itself was already a treat.
 The bed of green plains started to morph into rolls and mounds of varying shapes, at times like a baby bump and at others like a behemoth on its deathbed.
 It was almost as though the landscape was subtly telling this non-Gaelic, this total foreigner, that in the Highlands, a straight line is a playground for your imagination.